What is Universal credit ? (UC)

 You can find a jobcentre and they will be able to advise you on Universal Credit and payments and budgeting support.
 If you find it difficult to manage this new monthly payment please speak to your work coach.

 If you need financial help before your UC payment is due and meet certain conditions, you can ask for an advanced payment from Job Centre Plus (not the Council).
 Please note that future payments will be reduced to pay for this advance.
-Our leaflet on where to go for help whilst waiting for first payment may also help.

 Your local Citizen Advice can provide help with budgeting.